adamjaber/Go-game/README.md

 download the folder with all the files inside

-1- run the "main.py" file on pychar or visual studio
+1- run the "main.py" file on pycharm or visual studio

 2- run "Go-game.exe"  executable file